Is The Spirit of Christ and the Holy Ghost the Same?

 The gift of the Holy Ghost is given to those who are baptized members of the Lord’s Church and can be our constant companion if we are worthy.
 The Apostle Paul when he was at Ephesus asked them if they had received the Holy Ghost and when he found out that they had not he baptized them and laid hands on them and they received the Holy Ghost (Acts 19:2-6).
 The Lord told his apostles that the Father would send the Holy Ghost to be with them after he was gone:

-“But the , the , whom the Father will send in my , he shall you all things, and bring all things to your remembrance, whatsoever I have said unto you.”
+“But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”
 (John 14:26)

 Over the years I have felt the blessings of the Light of Christ as it has come brining light and knowledge and testifying of true principles whether spiritual or temporal.
 I have also felt the blessings of the gift of the Holy Ghost as I have prayed to know the Lord’s will for me and my family and have felt the whisperings of the spirit in my heart telling me when I am on the right path and warning me when a course correction needs to be made.